JunoNgx/crisp-game-lib-tutorial/README.md

 ### Step 014: The initialising block

 ----
-**Under the hood**: Like most game engines, CrispGameLib has an looping `update()`, running 60 times per second.
+**Under the hood**: Like most game engines, CrispGameLib has an `update()` loop, running 60 times per second.
 The framerate is fixed and not changeable.
 This also mean that games made with CrispGameLib are entirely frame-rate dependent, omitting the need to handle `deltaTime` and instead, working with number of frames directly (if you have ever used Pico-8, you'd get the idea).
 You also get access to `ticks`, which provides you with the number of frames the game has passed.

 ----